Find, compare and book the best engagement party venues Sydney has to offer with VenueNow, Australia's #1 venue hire experts.

 Engagement parties don’t necessarily need a theme, but they do deserve a little effort.
 You can make it feel special without doing the most.

 Start with the basics: a shared playlist of your favourite songs, a drink inspired by your first date, or a Polaroid guest book your friends can scribble inside after two champagnes.
 Set up some fairy lights, print out a few of your best couple pics, or bring in a small cake to cut at the end of the night.
-It's the first time you’re celebrating this new chapter and it’s all about those personal details that tell your story.
+It's the first time you’re celebrating this new chapter, and it’s all about those personal details that tell your story.
+A custom cake, champagne tower or late-night snack station can also add a fun moment without taking over the entire event.

 And if you’re up for it, throw in one little surprise.
 A toast, a video montage, games with tequila shots.
 Something your guests will remember.